MMACS11DC1-2025/class-exercises-a-gogna123/6.7/README.md

 I expected the program to print to the screen the fires with the score of 3.
 When the program was run, the program did exactly what I expected.

-2. For the third test case, I purposely entered invalid inputs to test the program’s error handling.
+2. For the second test case, I purposely entered invalid inputs to test the program’s error handling.
 I typed an incorrect number that was not in the danger score.
 I expected the program to not let the input go through ask again until a valid input was given.
 When I entered an invalid input, it repeatedly asked the inputs "No fires found with that score.
 Please enter a number between 1 and 4,"Enter a danger score to search for (1-4):" until a valid input value was entered.